-In this review about Outdoorsy, I have covered its pros and cons, price, insurance, the rental process, and others for both renter and owner’s perspective.
+In this review about Outdoorsy, I have covered its pros and cons, price, insurance, the rental process, and others from both renter and owner’s perspectives.

 I have answered all the questions regarding people who want to rent out their RV to start an RV business with Outdoorsy and people who want to rent an RV for their outdoor adventure.